TheyCallMeEzraieel/Custom-Vehicle-Menu/README.md

 You can open the UI Menu through `/custom`.
 ## Installation
-First of all download the script [here](https://en.wikipedia.org/wiki/N/A) Place it in `resources` folder then ensure it right before `menuv`'s execution e.g.
+First of all download the script [here](https://en.wikipedia.org/wiki/N/A) Place it in `resources` folder then ensure it right after `menuv`'s execution e.g.
 ```bash
 ensure menuv